simoninireland/epyc/doc/cookbook/epyc-venv.rst

 Reproducing experiments reliably
 --------------------------------

-*Problem*: Over time the versions numbers of different packages you use change as the code is developed.
+**Problem**: Over time the versions numbers of different packages you use change as the code is developed.
 You're worried this might affect your code, either by breaking it or by changing its results somehow.

-*Solution*: This is a real problem with computational science.
+**Solution**: This is a real problem with computational science.
 Fortunately it's fairly easy to address, at least at a simple level.

-The solution is Python's *virtual environments* or *venvs*.
+Pythonincludes a feature called **virtual environments** or **venvs**.
 A venv is an installation of Python and its libraries that's closed-off from any other installations you may have on your machine.
 Essentially it takes the global installation of Python and  throws away anything that's not part of the core distribution.
 You can "enter" the venv and install exactly those packages you want -- and *only* those packages, and with specific version numbers